OpenMoonRay/openmoonray-docs/docs/beta/SourceContents.md

 The open source release contains the following pieces of technology:

-- the Moonray path-tracing renderer
+- Moonray path-tracing renderer
-- the majority of the scene object classes (materials, geometry, lights, cameras, etc) used at Dreamworks Animation (about 150 in total)
+- Most of the scene object classes (materials, geometry, lights, cameras, etc) used at Dreamworks Animation (about 150 in total)
-- a Hydra plugin for Moonray: HdMoonray
+- Hydra plugin for Moonray: HdMoonray
-- the Arras execution and distribution framework, used to integrate Moonray into applications
+- Arras execution and distribution framework, used to integrate Moonray into applications

 The source is contained in multiple Git repositories.
 The `openmoonray` repository contains the top-level CMake build files, and uses submodules to link in all the others.
 The zipped source release is the `openmoonray` repository with the submodules filled in.